SolutionCloud-tech/Standard-Bank-Technical-Interview-Question/InterviewApp/ReadMe.txt

 ============================================================

-This solution implements all required interview tasks in a structured .NET 8 Console Application.
+This solution implements all required interview tasks in a structured .NET 8 Console Application

 It demonstrates configuration-driven design, dependency injection (DI), structured logging, runtime translation using